kiwicom/orbit-swiftui/README.md

 #### Typography

 Use `Font` and `UIFont` extensions.
-Orbit components use Orbit font automatically.
+Orbit components use the Orbit font automatically.